karlbenedict/GEOG485-585/milestones/milestones.md

 * What is the projection/coordinate system for the data product?
 If it is undefined, note it.

-* What is the spatial extent of the data product?
+* What is the spatial extent (i.e. bounding box) of the data product?

 * If it is a vector dataset, how many features does it have?